Ananyasingh2002/Hacktoberfest2023/README.md

 ## To participate, visit: https://hacktoberfest.com/participation/

+# Task 1

-# INSTRUCTIONS - Get Ready for the Adventure 🧭
+## INSTRUCTIONS - Get Ready for the Adventure 🧭

 - Fork this Repository using the button at the top on right corner.